utkuonursahin/weather-app/README.md

 **I focused on functionality** more than design and wanted to keep the design simple.
 I accept that its design might needs some more work.
 I may update its design in the future.

+With serverless functions, response object's(fetched on Netlify's server from Google's server) **statusText** property is empty in Chrome.
+So, I can display error's status code but not it's text unfortunately.
+Moreover without serverless functions, Google Geocoding API accepts words which are not in English for example **İstanbul** with uppercase **i** at the start.
+But with serverless functions it's not possible I think it's Netlify's issue too.
+If you do researchs which are not proper in English you will get an error.
+Since Netlify's serverless functions doesn't return any reason text, I have nothing to show you as an error text at least in Chrome.
+So, for fixing that I added some small information to error message manually.

 #### Author : Utku Onur Sahin
 ##### Date : 28.07.2021